VH-Lab/NDI-matlab/docs/reference/+ndi/+daq/+system/mfdaq.m.md

   In ndi.daq.system, this is determined by the associated ndi.file.navigator object.

-Help for ndi.daq.system.mfdaq/epochid is inherited from superclass NDI.DAQ.SYSTEM
+Help for ndi.daq.system.mfdaq/epochid is inherited from superclass ndi.daq.system
 ```

 ---